What is the National Survey?

 Research shows that LGBTIQA+ and Brotherboy & Sistergirl people experience sexual violence at a higher rate and in different ways than the broader Australian population.
 However, until now, there has never been national-level research into how LGBTIQA+ and Brotherboy & Sistergirl Australians experience sexual violence.

 The Commonwealth Department of Social Services (DSS) has engaged us to run this survey with a significant First Nations emphasis.
-The results will be used to make sure that services and support are available and accessible for everyone who needs it.
+The results will can be used to make sure that services and support are available and accessible for everyone who needs it.

-The survey will collect important information on experiences of sexual violence amongst LGBTIQA+ and Brotherboy & Sistergirl people, including prevalence, social norms, attitudes, beliefs, bystander actions, help-seeking behaviours and practices relating to LGBTIQA+ sexual violence prevention for people of diverse sexual orientation and gender identity particularly Brotherboy and Sistergirl communities.
+The survey will collected important information on experiences of sexual violence amongst LGBTIQA+ and Brotherboy & Sistergirl people, including prevalence, social norms, attitudes, beliefs, bystander actions, help-seeking behaviours and practices relating to LGBTIQA+ sexual violence prevention for people of diverse sexual orientation and gender identity particularly Brotherboy and Sistergirl communities.

 This project has ethics approval from ACON Research and Ethics Committee - Reference - 202319 and from UNSW Human Research Ethics Committee – Reference HC230135.